 If a variable contains letters or special characters, it must be character data.
 However, if it contains only numbers, then it may be numeric or character.
-You should base your decision on how you will use the variable.
-Sometimes data that consist solely of numerals make more sense as character data than as numeric.
+You should base your decision on how you will use the variable.2 Sometimes data that consist solely of numerals make more sense as character data than as numeric.
 ZIP codes, for example, are made up of numerals, but it just doesn't make sense to add, subtract, multiply, or divide ZIP codes.
 Such numbers make more sense as character data.
 In the previous data set, Name is obviously a character variable, and Height and Weight are numeric.
 Id, however, could be either numeric or character.
 It's your choice.

-&lt;sup>1 There are exceptions.
+1There are exceptions.
 If your data are in a format written by another software product, you may be able to read your data directly without creating a SAS data set.
-For database management systems and spreadsheets, you may be able to use SAS/ACCESS.
-See section 2.18 for more information.
+For database management systems and spreadsheets, you may be able to use SAS/ACCESS software.
+See chapter 2 for more information.
 For SPSS you can use the SPSS data engine.
 See appendix D.

-&lt;sup>2 If disk space is a problem, you may also choose to base your decision on storage size.
-You can use the LENGTH statement, discussed in section 8.15, to control the storage size of variables.
+2 If disk space is a problem, you may also choose to base your decision on storage size.
+You can use the LENGTH statement, discussed in section 10.15, to control the storage size of variables.

 Missing data Sometimes despite your best efforts, your data may be incomplete.
 The value of a particular variable may be missing for some observations.
 In those cases, missing character data are represented by blanks, and missing numeric data are represented by a single period (.).
-In the data set above, the value of Weight for observation 5 is missing, and its place is marked by a period.
+In the preceding data set, the value of Weight for observation 5 is missing, and its place is marked by a period.
 The value of Name for observation 6 is missing and is just left blank.
-The use of a period for missing numeric data turns out to be very useful, as you will see.

-Size of SAS data sets SAS can handle up to 32,767 variables in a single data set.
-The number of observations, on the other hand, is limited only by your computer's capacity to handle and store them.
+Size of SAS data sets Prior to SAS 9.1, SAS data sets could contain up to 32,767 variables.
+Beginning with SAS 9.1, the maximum number of variables in a SAS data set is limited by the resources available on your computer-but SAS data sets with more than 32,767 variables cannot be used with earlier versions of SAS.
+The number of observations, no matter which version of SAS you are using, is limited only by your computer's capacity to handle and store them.